HL7/davinci-vbpr/input/pagecontent/guidance.md

 This profile has defined a [VBP Measure Population Type] value set.
 This value set added two new codes calculated-denominator and calculated-numerator to the Measure Population Type value set from the base Measure resource.
 The calculated-denominator is the resulting denominator when calculating performance rate, for a proportion measure, this would be the result of denominator – denominator exclusion – denominator exception.
 Same applies to the calculated-numerator.

-Figure 2-3 and Figure 2-4 used the colorectal caner screening and the breast cancer screening measures as examples to illustrate the use of the VBP Quality MeasureReport.
+Figure 2-3 and Figure 2-4 used the colorectal cancer screening and the breast cancer screening measures as examples to illustrate the use of the VBP Quality MeasureReport.

 {% include img-portrait.html img="vbp-quality-measurereport-colorectalcancer.png" caption = "Figure 2-3 VBP Quality MeasureReport overview - colorectal cancer screening measure example" %}